abdullahibneat/jekyll-portfolio/_posts/2017-09-17-safari-animals-ar.md

 ft: "ft.jpg"
 renders: "1.jpg,2.jpg"
 ---
-*Models and animations created in **3DS Max**, AR app packaged in **Unity**.*
+*Models created, rigged and animated in **3DS Max**, AR app packaged in **Unity**.*

 I've been offered an internship opportunity at [Inition](https://www.inition.co.uk/), a leading AR and VR company in London.
-Throughout my stay, I had the opportunity to work on a personal project aimed to impprove my 3D modelling skills with the guidance of the lead 3D artist.
+Throughout my stay, I had the opportunity to work on a personal project aimed to improve my 3D modelling skills with the guidance of the lead 3D artist.

 The project consisted in creating an AR app for mobile devices, inspired by an exhibition of [Marokka](https://marokka.com/) where people could have used an app on their smartphones to see the animals in augmented reality.